 And honestly, I love the slower pace.

-The more you cook from scratch you too may find yourself creating a slower paced life all together.
+The more you cook from scratch; you may find yourself creating a slower-paced life altogether.

-Giving you more to enjoy what matters most to you.
+Giving you more time to enjoy what matters most to you.

 COOKING FROM SCRATCH BRINGS FAMILIES TOGETHER

-There is something about sourdough waffles, chopping vegetable, and baking cookies that is just irresistible.
+There is something about sourdough waffles, chopping vegetables, and baking cookies that are just irresistible.

 At least in my house anyway.

 Even if the children don’t stick around long, from the oldest to the youngest, they all are drawn into the kitchen when blenders and egg cracking get going.

 And that’s the perfect time to start a conversation about anything.